copycat77842/CyberTrail/README.md

 - Authentication awareness
 - Social engineering detection

-#### Paired hover highlighting
-When the fake email is hovered, the matching real email block is highlighted too.
-This makes it easier to compare the suspicious element with the legitimate version side by side.
+#### Technical implementation

+The artifact system dynamically links fake and legitimate evidence using unique identifiers.

+When a user selects or hovers over an element in the fake email, JavaScript automatically locates the matching legitimate component and highlights both simultaneously.

+This required synchronising two independent sets of evidence while keeping user interactions responsive and reusable across different scenarios.

 ### 4.4 Attack Timeline Reconstruction
 After investigating evidence, users see the complete attack timeline.